10 Step Guide to the California Divorce Process From Petition to Judgment

-The court will typically base its decision on whether or not the paperwork that you filed provides sufficient grounds to make an emergency order.
-In Orange County, family law judges rarely take live testimony on these emergency hearings and instead rely on the paperwork that was filed with the court.
+The Court will typically base its decision on whether or not the paperwork you filed justifies an emergency order.
+The family law judge rarely takes live testimony on these emergency hearings and instead relies on the paperwork filed with the Court.

 How do I oppose an emergency request for child custody and visitation?

-I don’t have the same access to money or ability to pay attorney's fees like my spouse does.
+I do not have the same access to money or the ability to pay attorney's fees as my spouse does.
 What can I do?

 Will my spouse be ordered to pay all of my attorney's fees?

 The Court has the discretion to determine what is a reasonable amount to order in attorney's fees.

 There is no set percentage or a fixed amount.

 The Court looks at each parties' relative circumstances and factors that show the need and ability to pay.
 Access to money is an integral part of the analysis.